Théâtre de la foire: Foire Saint-Laurent

 The Saint Laurent fair was first established in 1183 in central Paris at Les Champeaux (later better known as Les Halles).
 After a century and a half, it moved north of Paris to a site near the fair's new sponsor, the leper colony of Saint-Lazare.
 In 1661 it moved to a nearby enclosure on the north side of the Rue de Saint Laurent, across from and a bit west of the Church of Saint-Laurent.
 The new location was just east of the Rue du Faubourg Saint-Denis, across from the Abbaye des frères de Saint-Lazare (as the leper colony was now known).
 The Abbaye was later to become the Prison Saint-Lazare, and finally the Hôpital Saint-Lazare.
 Although the fairground was demolished in the early 19th century, its former site is located directly southwest of the entrance to today's Gare de l'Est.

 The Saint-Laurent fair was a meeting place for artisans, merchants, and the middle class, and was held outdoors, while the Saint-Germain fair, sheltered from the weather, served as more of a showcase for luxury commodities (jewelry, china, musical instruments, prints).
-Many artists and performance troupes from the Saint-Germain fair also appeared at Saint-Laurent, as one fair happenened in the spring and the other took place in the summer.
+Many artists and performance troupes from the Saint-Germain fair also appeared at Saint-Laurent, as one fair happened in the spring and the other took place in the summer.
 Beginning in the eighteenth century, the Saint-Laurent Fair was scheduled to last from 9 August to 29 September.
 The alternation in the timing of the fairs allowed the public to follow their favorite shows and permitted the evolution of a kind of theatrical "soap opera", where a play which began at Saint-Germain was continued at Saint-Laurent.